Speed up software development with Slack

 Streamline change requests

-- Connect tools to push and pull data from systems of record to minimise context switching
+- Connect tools to push and pull data from systems of record to minimize context switching

 - Automated summaries of scheduled changes provide transparency across teams